robot-mazeee/Thesis-Management-System/Description.md

-# Thesis & People Management System (TPMS)
+# Thesis Management System (TPMS)

-**Thesis & People Management System (_TPMS_)** is an internal platform that allows for the centralized management of the PhD student supervision process in a department, facilitating the organization and control of the different workflows related to the thesis and defense phases.
+**Thesis Management System (_TMS_)** is an internal platform that allows for the centralized management of the PhD student supervision process in a department, facilitating the organization and control of the different workflows related to the thesis and defense phases.

 This subsystem allows the management of: